cosmicanant/recursive-diff/README.md

     ```

-## Using recursive diff library in the Browser:
+## Using recursive diff library in the Browser

 `'dist/recursive-diff.min.js'` can be directly injected into a HTML page using the URL `https://unpkg.com/recursive-diff@1.0.2/dist/recursive-diff.min.js`.
 Once it is included into the HTML file, diff API is accessible using  `window.recursiveDiff`.
 Example given below.